Program Overview

 The A Exam is also known as the Examination for Admission to Candidacy.
 This oral exam generally includes a written component, as determined by your Special Committee.
 Passing the A Exam means the graduate faculty believes that you are ready to proceed into the dissertation phase of your degree program.

 A Exam Timing: Graduate students should schedule the oral portion of their A Exams by November 1 of their third year.
-They should take the oral portion of their A Exams by December 15 of that year.
-All written materials need to be circulated to the entire Special Committee at least two weeks before the A Exam.
+They should take the oral portion of their A Exam by December 15 of that year.
+All written materials need to be circulated to the entire Special Committee at least two weeks before the A Exams.

 Students who have not completed their A Exam and submitted their dissertation prospectus to their Committee by May 1 of their sixth semester will not be eligible for summer support in their third summer or Dissertation Sage Fellowship support in upcoming semesters.